StevenMMortimer/salesforcer/README.md

     Authentication methods (`sf_auth()`)
   - CRUD (Create, Retrieve, Update, Delete) methods for records using the SOAP, REST, and Bulk APIs
-  - Query records via the SOAP, REST, and Bulk 1.0 APIs using `sf_query()`
+  - Query records via the SOAP, REST, Bulk 1.0, and Bulk 2.0 APIs using `sf_query()`
   - Retrieve and modify metadata (Custom Objects, Fields, etc.) using the Metadata API with: